skiadas/WebAppsCourse/notes/documentation.md

 ### JSDoc comments

-JSDoc comments are special comments that processed by JSDoc and other systems:
+JSDoc comments are special comments that are processed by JSDoc and other systems:

 - They are indicated by an initial `/**`, with two stars.
 - They end as usual with `*/`.